Read the text about green packaging.

 As far as packaging is concerned, it is vital that it is either recyclable or biodegradable.
 For example, instead of throwing out newspaper and glass bottles with their household rubbish, people in several countries are being encouraged to put these in special containers to allow the material to be recycled.
 Some household waste, such as vegetable peelings, is naturally biodegradable and so decomposes gradually until it disappears.

 Man-made goods are not so easily disposed of.
 Goods and packaging made of plastic create waste material that is particularly difficult to get rid of.
 This means that huge landfill sites have to be dug out so as to bury the plastic waste underground, possibly causing problems for future generations.

 Just as much of a problem is industrial waste, since the effluent from factories often contains chemicals, which can lead to the pollution of water supplies.
 Waste from factories has to be monitored carefully in order to avoid this.

 Technological advances using nuclear power have added to the waste problem.
 The disposal of nuclear waste causes particular concern because it is radioactive and so possibly dangerous to life.

 The high standard of living, which the people of many countries now enjoy, has resulted in a huge increase in waste material.
 This could have a terrible effect on the ecology of the planet.
 There is no doubt that urgent action must be taken to save our environment from possible disaster.

 Choose true or false:

-2. People in most countries worry about the damage which modern living is doing to the environment.
+2. People in most countries do not worry about the damage which modern living is doing to the environment.